darkwarrior3/termuxstyling/README.md

 + update **[ usage update = apt-get update && apt-get upgrade]**

 #### Uninstalling
-1. ./uninst.sh or sh unist.sh or shell uninst to uninstall styling.
+1. Run the script again to uninstall styling.

 *Special Thanks to **xenoCoder01** for testing, modifying and helping to make this script work*